shewu/h4ck4th0n/README.rst

 		+ unholyballs requires at least a modern integrated graphics chipset (OpenGL 2.0 support)
 		+ holyballs require at least an ATi Mobility Radeon HD 4670 to run at 640x480 at 60fps
 	- Software
-		+ SDL is required for both versions
+		+ SDL2 is required for both versions
 	    + OpenAL is required for both versions
 	    + OpenGL and GLEW is required for both versions
 	    + OpenCL is required only for holyballs
-* The Mac version requires an Intel Mac running Mac OS X 10.5 Leopard or higher.
+* The Mac version works on a Mac running Mac OS X 10.10 Yosemite or higher.
+Earlier versions have not been tested.

 Building
 =======